 - Creating new legal structures, such as corporations and trusts, or transactions such as transferring assets into joint ownership

-- Executing certain documents and agreements, such as shareholder agreements, partnership agreements, trust deeds, potentially domestic contracts (which may protect their estate against potential spousal claim) and, most significantly, wills and powers of attorney.
+- Executing certain documents and agreements, such as shareholder agreements, partnership agreements, trust deeds, domestic contracts (which may protect the estate against a potential spousal claim) and, most significantly, wills and powers of attorney.

-- Acquiring life insurance where necessary to provide for estate liquidity, which is typically used for funding taxes payable on death, charitable bequests, or funding a shareholder buyout under a shareholders agreement.
+- Acquiring life insurance to provide for estate liquidity, which is typically used for funding taxes payable on death, charitable bequests, or funding a shareholder buyout under a shareholders agreement.

 - Implementing estate freezes during one's lifetime to minimize capital gains taxes on death.

-- Including any charitable gift plans that will take effect at time of death.
+- Charitable gift plans that will take effect at time of death.

 Some of the tools used by tax and estate planning professionals include:

-This section will cover these topics, and demonstrate how they can be implemented into an effective estate plan.
+This section will cover a number of these topics and demonstrate how they can be integrated into an effective estate plan.